Termatics/rgb2themal/README.md

 Fine-tuning allows you to further train a pre-trained model or resume training after interruption.

 ### Steps for Fine-tuning:
+You can use the original dataset or a new dataset.
+If a new dataset is used, dataset need to follow the format for CycleGAN or Pix2Pix as described in [Dataset Preparation](#dataset-preparation).
-1. Use the `--continue_train` flag to resume from a pre-trained model:
+1. Use the `--continue_train` flag to resume from a pre-trained model. :
    ```bash
    python train.py --dataroot "path_to_new_datasets" --name "model_name" --model pix2pix --continue_train --epoch_count <starting_epoch>
    ```